simon-v/minipos/README.md

 If you want to add many static receiving addresses at once, you can put them in an `address.list` file, one per line.

 Finally, start the `minipos` executable, and take note of this computer's IP address.
-You will use it to connect to the `minipos` server.
+You will use it to connect to the MiniPOS server.

 A systemd service file is provided to ease this process.